 False colour CIR (colour-infrared) renderings of the DMC, SPOT 5 and difference images are shown in Figure 10.
 The contrast stretched difference image shows that most discrepancies occur in the rugged mountainous areas that extend west to east in the northern section of the scene and in densely vegetated areas along river banks in the southern section of the scene.
 Disparities in the mountainous areas are mainly due to differing shadow effects which are likely caused by variations in the time of day when the images were captured (the aerial photographs were captured throughout the day, while the SPOT 5 image was captured at 8:29am).
 A particularly bright area is noticeable in the upper right corner of the difference image.
 This corresponds to an area of bare ground which is bright in both the DMC and MODIS images and likely corresponds to a BRDF correction failure.
 It is not possible to say if this failure is in the SPOT 5 and or DMC corrections.
-The differences in the densely vegetated areas are attributed to the differences in the MODIS, DMC and SPOT 5 sensor NIR RSR’s being amplified by the known high NIR reflectivity of vegetation.
+The differences in the densely vegetated and cultivated areas are attributed to the differences in the MODIS, DMC and SPOT 5 sensor NIR RSR’s being amplified by the known high NIR reflectivity of vegetation.
+Abrupt changes in BRDF may occur between adjacent fields in cultivated areas along the major rivers.
+These changes may not be captured at the MODIS resolution and could also be contributing to the NIR differences in these regions.